personium/website/src/getting-started/setup-sample-apps.md

 ## HomeApp

-This is a sample application for centrally managing an application that uses Personium and performing Single Sign On.
+This is a sample application for managing applications that uses Personium and launch such applications using Single Sign On flow.

 * [Home App](https://github.com/personium/app-cc-home)